 Transport Strategies That Keep Your Long-Term Travel Budget Intact

 Transport is the budget category most travelers underestimate, partly because each journey seems small.
-But if you are moving every few days, those costs pile up to hundreds of dollars a month.
+But if you are moving every few days, those costs add up to hundreds of dollars a month.

-The strategies that reduce transport costs at a structural level are: committing to slow travel (covered earlier), using overnight transport to save accommodation costs, booking budget airlines strategically rather than impulsively, and using local ride-share apps instead of tourist taxis.
+The strategies that reduce transport costs at a structural level: commit to slow travel (covered earlier), use overnight transport to save on accommodation, book budget airlines strategically rather than impulsively, and use local ride-share apps instead of tourist taxis.

 An overnight bus from Chiang Mai to Bangkok, for example, costs approximately $10 to $18 and takes 9 to 12 hours.
 You arrive in the morning, having traveled and slept.
 The equivalent flight costs $35 to $65 and still requires two taxi rides and airport time.
 The overnight bus saves $20 to $50 and cuts one night of accommodation costs simultaneously.